 We focused our analyses on all ABMI wetlands sampled between 2007 and 2016 using either protocol (terrestrial or wetland) for which both vegetation data and human development data were available (see below).
-This dataset consisted of 1585 unique wetlands, of which 470 had been sampled twice and 1 had been sampled thrice for a total of 2054 sampling events.
-There were on average 5.3 years between sampling events for ABMI sites sampled twice, the site sampled thrice was sampled in 2010, 2011, and 2016.
-For clarity and concision, we refer to these 2054 sampling events as sites.
+This dataset consisted of 1582 unique wetlands, of which 471 were sampled two or three years.
+For these wetlands sampled over multiple years, we used only the sampling event that was closest to the median sample year (i.e. 2013) to reduce any potential variability in richness due to interannual climatic differences.
+Thus, our final dataset consisted of 554 wetlands sampled with the terrestrial protocol and 1028 wetlands sampled with the wetland protocol for a total of n = 1582 sites..

 Vascular plant richness

-To examine the floristic composition and species richness of Albertan wetlands, we merged data on vascular plant species occurrence (presence or absence) from the wetlands sampled under both the terrestrial and wetland protocols, yielding a total of 905 species.
+To examine the floristic composition and species richness of Albertan wetlands, we merged data on vascular plant species occurrence (presence or absence) from the wetlands sampled under both the terrestrial and wetland protocols, yielding a total of 893 species.
 We classified species as native or nonnative based on the Alberta Conservation Information Management System (ACIMS) online database for vascular plants (ACIMS, n.d.).
 For 37 species not found in the ACIMS database, nativity status was assigned based on the designation in the US Department of Agriculture PLANTS database (USDA & NRCS, 2020).
 Vascular plants were surveyed between the end of June and the beginning of August.
 Under the terrestrial protocol, vascular plants were surveyed within a central 1-ha plot at each site for 80 minutes.
-Under the wetland protocol, vascular plants were surveyed in 20 m2 plots spaced at 25 m intervals along a transect running parallel to wetland moisture gradient; up to 14 plots were assessed at each wetland site, spread across this gradient.
+Under the wetland protocol, vascular plants were surveyed in 20 m2 plots spaced at 25 m intervals along a transect running parallel to wetland moisture gradient; the vast majority of sites were sampled using 5 transects (n = 896 out of 1028 sites sampled with the wetland protocol), though the number of transects sampled ranged from 2 to 8..
 Five minutes was spent in each plot identifying vascular plant species.
 For both protocols, unknown plants were identified in the field after the allotted survey time or brought back to the lab for further identification by an expert botanist.

 Human development

 The Alberta Human Footprint Monitoring Program identifies 21 categories of human development (i.e. any non-natural land cover) based on manually delineated polygons from SPOT6 satellite imagery and geospatial datasets (Alberta Environment and Parks, 2016).
 Human development datasets have been produced for years 2003-2017, although not for every site for every year.
 Development is broken down into six categories (agriculture, commercial and industrial, energy and mining, forestry, residential and recreational, and transportation).
-For sites sampled using the terrestrial protocol, the relative area of human development (%) is examined in a 250-m radius circle (~0.196 km2) centered on the vegetation survey plot.
-For sites sampled with the wetland protocol, the relative area of human development is determined for a 250 m buffer around the open water zone.
+For sites sampled using the terrestrial protocol, the relative area of human development (%) is examined in a 250-m radius circle (~0.196 km2) centered on the vegetation survey plot; thus, for terrestrial sites the potential human development area can overlap with the vegetation sampling plots.
+For sites sampled with the wetland protocol, the relative area of human development is determined for a 250 m buffer around the open water zone; thus, for wetland sites, the potential human development area can also overlap the vegetation sampling plots.
 To make wetlands sampled with each protocol comparable, we report the areal extent of human development as a percentage of the total surveyed area at each site.
 For each vegetation sampling event, we paired human development data collected from the same year.
 If human development was not collected in the same year as the vegetation was sampled, we interpolated the human development collected during the closest year prior to and following vegetation sampling.

 Realized niche specialization